 RESEARCH AND REPORTS 2015-17

-Reports and research are split between UK, US and European research.
+Reports and research are split between UK, US, Australian and European research.
 They’re then grouped into categories and listed in date order (most recent at the top).
 Please let us know if we’ve missed a report you think should be included.
 Click here to get in touch.
-Older research is at the end of this page.
+Research from before 2015 is at the end of this page.

 Attitudes to fracking